Young girl looking in mirror

 We have to take a deep breath and mirror back what we want to see, not what is happening at the moment.

-I am super impressed by the young parents trying to employ these methods because they require so much self-awareness.
-Still, being able to override a reaction and reflect back the message you want to send is powerful!
+I’m super impressed by millennial parents trying to employ these methods because they require so much self-awareness.
+Still, overriding a reaction and reflecting on the message you want to send is powerful!

 My experience: